LAG-3, an immune checkpoint molecule.

 At the present time, drugs such as corticoids or anti-TNF antibodies don’t treat the underlying cause of the disease; they only address the symptoms (e.g. inflammation) and therefore have to be chronically administered.

-In contrast, it is expected that killing the few self-reactive T cells will have an enduring effect with long-term remissions induced by a single injection.
+In contrast, it is expected that killing the few self-reactive T cells will have an enduring effect induced by a single injection.

-The product candidate is currently in a Phase I clinical trial, with the GSK partnership set to deliver development milestones and royalty payments subject to its development progress and ultimate success.
+The product candidate is currently about to start Phase II clinical trials, with the GSK partnership set to deliver development milestones and royalty payments subject to its development progress and ultimate success.

 IMP701, a blocking anti-LAG-3 antibody for cancer